Romeo-5/Romeo-5/README.md

 ### 👋 Hi, I'm Romeo

 A Computer Science and Engineering student at Santa Clara University fueled by a passion for data science, machine learning, and their potential to drive innovation.
-I also believe in the power of design thinking and HCI principles to shape impactful solutions.
+I also find interest in the power of design thinking and HCI principles to shape impactful solutions.
 Currently exploring the fields of deep learning, data-driven problem-solving, and the art of web development and design.

 <!--
 **Romeo-5/Romeo-5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.